Textualize/rich/docs/source/console.rst

 Soft Wrapping
 -------------

 Rich word wraps text you print by inserting line breaks.
 You can disable this behavior by setting ``soft_wrap=True`` when calling :meth:`~rich.console.Console.print`.
-With *soft wrapping* enabled any text that doesn't fit will run on to the following line(s), just like the builtin ``print``.
+With *soft wrapping* enabled any text that doesn't fit will run on to the following line(s), just like the built-in ``print``.

 Cropping